-Why it's innovative: it is demonstrating the viability of lending to gender-inclusive agricultural businesses.
+Innovation: it is demonstrating the viability of lending to gender-inclusive agricultural businesses.
 It considers the role of women not just as leaders or as entrepreneurs at the bottom of the pyramid, but in all aspects of the agricultural organization, including 'hidden influencers', such as field officers, agronomists or middle managers.